Why Do People Elope? 6 Reasons To Have An Elopement

+As an elopement photographer, I get this question a lot.
+It can be hard to decide whether or not an elopement is right for you and your partner.
 There are so many answers to these questions, and different people are going to tell you different things.
 It truly boils down to what matters most to you and your partner.
 What are the things that are most important to you?
 How are you going to have the BEST wedding day possible for you?

 *Disclaimer: there is no "right" answer.* The answer will be different for everyone!
 No one deserves to feel pressured into a type of wedding that doesn't feel like them and that they don't want.
 Everyone should have a wedding day that is an authentic, meaningful representation of their relationship and is perfect for them- whether that's a traditional wedding or an elopement.
 The experience in which you say your vows to your partner, when you commit the rest of your life to them, matters.
 Your wedding day should be everything you've ever dreamed of (and more).

 But first, what even is an elopement?
 There are a lot of misconceptions and confusion around the idea of what an elopement truly is.

 An elopement is an intentionally intimate, deeply meaningful celebration of your relationship and love that is completely focused on the two of you.
 Elopements center the focus on what matters the most-two people exchanging their vows and committing the rest of their lives to one another!

 So... to help you decide if having an elopement is right for you, I compiled a list of 6 really great reasons to ditch the big wedding and to have an adventurous elopement instead.

 1. Elopements are an intentional and intimate experience